diggsweden/wallet-ecosystem/README.md

 ### .env file setup

-Copy a .env file that fits your machine.
+Copy an .env file that fits your machine.

 ### Hosts File